 For information on the structure of the program, please refer to the UNSW Online Handbook.

 For information on the way in which a Practice-based PhD is examined, please refer to Notes For Examiners.

 Who are the candidates?

-- Are you an established and passionate practitioner operating within or across the broad range of disciplines represented in the Faculty of Built Environment like Architecture and Urban Design, City Planning, Computational Design, Construction Management and Property, Industrial Design, Interior Architecture and Landscape Architecture?
+- Are you an established and passionate practitioner operating within or across the broad range of disciplines represented in the School of Built Environment like Architecture and Urban Design, City Planning, Computational Design, Construction Management and Property, Industrial Design, Interior Architecture and Landscape Architecture?